 Alimony is an extension of the obligation for spouses to support each other financially during the marriage.
 In divorce laws in Florida, a court can order alimony if it is “well-founded.”
 Factors the courts will look at include: the standard of living during the marriage; the length of the marriage; and the age and physical condition of each spouse.

 If you and your spouse cant come to an agreement on child custody, the court will make a decision based on what is in the “best interests” of the child.
 Unless there is a reason that it would be detrimental to your child’s upbringing, the court will usually grant shared responsibility.
-Sometimes the court will give one parent responsibility over specific aspects of a child’s welfare, such as primary residence, education or medical care.
-The court will consider the moral fitness of you and your spouse as parents, your abilities to provide for the child and the preference of the child, among other factors.
+Sometimes the court will give one parent responsibility for specific aspects of a child’s welfare, such as primary residence, education, or medical care.
+The court will consider the moral fitness of you and your spouse as parents, your abilities to provide for the child, and the preference of the child, among other factors.

 Divorce laws in Florida include child support guidelines that judges use to figure out the support needed for a child and how much each parent has to pay.
-The court looks at both parents incomes and the child’s health and child care costs.
-Florida’s standard needs table lists support amounts based on the child’s age and the parents income.
+The court looks at both parent’s incomes and the child’s health and child care costs.
+Florida’s standard needs table lists support amounts based on the child’s age and the parent’s income.
 The court can also set aside joint or separate assets of the parents in a trust or fund for future support and education for the children.

 The court will need to know about all of your assets in order to divide them.
 Make copies of tax returns, bank statements, mortgage documents and any other financial information possible.
 This will save you time and money down the road.
 You should also take inventory of your major household and family possessions.
 A detailed household budget will help the court determine how much temporary support can be paid as well as if either you or your spouse can realistically afford your marital home on your own.